-The focus of this paper is to evaluate different hierarchical clustering algorithms and toward this goal we compared various partitional and agglomerative approaches.
+In this paper we evaluate different partitional and agglomerative approaches for hierarchical clustering.
 Our experimental evaluation showed that partitional algorithms always lead to better clustering solutions than agglomerative algorithms, which suggests that partitional clustering algorithms are well-suited for clustering large document datasets due to not only their relatively low computational requirements, but also comparable or even better clustering performance.

-We also present a new class of clustering algorithms called constrained agglomerative algorithms that combine the features of both partitional and agglomerative algorithms.
+We present a new class of clustering algorithms called constrained agglomerative algorithms that combine the features of both partitional and agglomerative algorithms.
 Our experimental results showed that they consistently lead to better hierarchical solutions than agglomerative or partitional algorithms alone.